 Wrist-based Heart Rate measurements

 As with all optical HR tech on the Suunto Spartan series, the Spartan Trainer is another collaboration between Suunto and Valencell.
-Apple has stormed ahead with their own HR measurement tech along with Fitbit and their PurePulse, and Garmin with their Elevate tech.
+Apple has stormed ahead with their own HR measurement tech while Fitbit boasts of their PurePulse, and Garmin counters with their Elevate tech.
 With no in house optical HR innovation, Suunto’s Spartan Trainer is a much needed partnership between both Valencell and Suunto.

 The wrist based HR readings were compared versus the readings as recorded by a Polar H10 chest strap HR monitor.